-You will soon realize that time flies in an eight-week term.
+You will soon realise that time flies in an eight-week term.
 Especially during Michaelmas (the first term leading up to Christmas), there will be new material thrown at you at a pace that might leave you disheartened at times.
-We have two pieces of good news for you: Firstly, you are not alone.
-As you grow closer as a cohort, you will realize that your peers share many of your same fears and that no one is ever able to complete every piece of work to perfection or do every reading.
-That's by design and is nothing you need to worry about because secondly, you don't need to master anything before June!
+It still feels like only a week ago that we stepped in the classroom in week one and got asked the question by classmates on 'if we know what we want to do after', which can be very daunting when you don't know yet and are in the midst of starting and getting organised.
+We have good news for you: you are not alone.
+As you grow closer as a cohort, you will realise that your peers share many of your same fears and that no one is ever able to complete every piece of work to perfection or do every reading.
+We very much encourage you to keep talking to each other and create an environment in which you feel comfortable sharing your fears.
+Whereas you previously might have felt that you were able to keep up with every single piece of information in great detail, this feeling might fade away.
+But that's okay, because exams are only at the end of the year.
+Try to keep up, but if you need to set priorities: Don't' worry.
+Time management is a very important skill to learn and improve.
+This is all by design and is nothing you need to worry about because you don't need to master anything before June!